Keyboard shortcuts

 2. Postings with cost basis ({...}).
 These are classified regardless of account type:

-• Negativedispose, or transfer-from if a counterpart posting (same commodity and quantity, different account) exists.
+• Negativedispose, or transfer-from if a counterpart posting (same commodity and quantity, different account) exists, or if the commodity’s unpriced quantities sum-match (see below).

-• Positiveacquire, or transfer-to if a counterpart exists.
+• Positiveacquire, or transfer-to if a counterpart exists or the commodity’s unpriced quantities sum-match.

 • Equity transfer override: if the posting has no transacted price (@ ...) and an equity counterpart posting (no cost basis) exists in the transaction, it is classified as transfer-from/to instead of dispose/acquire.
 This handles close --clopen --lots style equity transfers where lots move to/from equity in separate transactions.

-3. Bare postings on lotful asset accounts (no cost basis).
-These require an asset account type and a lotful commodity or account (lots: tag).
+3. Bare postings in lotful commodities on asset accounts (no cost basis).
+These require an asset account type and a lotful commodity (commodity lots: tag), and the account must not have opted out of lot tracking with a lots: NONE tag.
 They are tried in this order:

-• Negative lotfultransfer-from if a counterpart (same commodity, exact quantity, different account) exists, or if another asset account in the same transaction receives a positive lotful amount of the same commodity (transfer+fee pattern, where source qty > dest qty due to fees).
+• Negative lotfultransfer-from if a counterpart (same commodity, exact quantity, different account) exists, or if the posting has no transacted price and another asset account in the same transaction receives a positive lotful amount of the same commodity (transfer+fee pattern, where source qty > dest qty due to fees; a transacted price signals dispose intent, eg an explicit priced fee disposal written alongside a matched transfer pair).
 Otherwise dispose if the posting has a transacted price.

 • Positive (any), no cost basis, with cost-basis transfer-from counterparttransfer-to.
 The counterpart can match by exact quantity or by commodity only (for transfer+fee patterns).
 This handles the receiving side of transfers where the sending side has {...} but the receiving side doesn’t.